giellalt/lang-mns/mns.md

 * * *
-<small>This (part of) documentation was generated from [../src/fst/affixes/symbols.lexc](http://github.com/giellalt/lang-mns/blob/main/../src/fst/affixes/symbols.lexc)</small># Noun inflection for Mansi
+<small>This (part of) documentation was generated from [../src/fst/affixes/symbols.lexc](http://github.com/giellalt/lang-mns/blob/main/../src/fst/affixes/symbols.lexc)</small># Proper noun inflection for Northern Mansi

-This file contains the noun inflection.

-All Mansi nouns have the same suffixe, thus only one continuation lexica.
-The stem vowel alternation is taken care of in the twolc file.

-## The lexicon

-**LEXICON N1_** There are three Mansi noun lexicons, divided according to number Sg, Du, Pl, such that Propernouns are singular.
-They has entries of two types:
-### 1. Non-possessive forms
-affixes for Nom, Loc, Lat, Abl, Ins, Tra.

-### 2. Possessive forms
-Affixes for pissessive suffixes + case forms.

-### 2. Possessive forms
-Affixes for pissessive suffixes + case forms.

-### 2. Possessive forms
-Affixes for pissessive suffixes + case forms.

-### 3. Derivation forms
-This points all nouns to **A_** via the *-ыӈ* syffix and to **Adv** via the *-ыщ* derivational suffix.
+So far no work on Northern Mansi proper nouns.
+It will contain two parts: A general Russian name base and Mansi-specific names.

+**LEXICON PROP_KUDO_SURFEM**

+**LEXICON PROP**  The only lexicon is `PROP`, it goes to K via singular cases.

+**LEXICON PROP-PATR-MAL_END-IN-CH/DZ** = the content is just there to make the fst compile.

 * * *
-<small>This (part of) documentation was generated from [../src/fst/affixes/nouns.lexc](http://github.com/giellalt/lang-mns/blob/main/../src/fst/affixes/nouns.lexc)</small># Adjective inflection for Northern Mansi

-Almost no work on adjectives yet.

-**LEXICON A_** gets +Attr or goes to Comparisons or ADV_

-**LEXICON Comparisons** gives Pos and (two!)
-Comp

-* * *
-<small>This (part of) documentation was generated from [../src/fst/affixes/adjectives.lexc](http://github.com/giellalt/lang-mns/blob/main/../src/fst/affixes/adjectives.lexc)</small># Pronouns for Northern Mansi

-This file is (still) not needed, as the personal pronoun forms are listed in the stem file.

-* * *
-<small>This (part of) documentation was generated from [../src/fst/affixes/pronouns.lexc](http://github.com/giellalt/lang-mns/blob/main/../src/fst/affixes/pronouns.lexc)</small># Verb inflection for Mansi
+<small>This (part of) documentation was generated from [../src/fst/affixes/propernouns.lexc](http://github.com/giellalt/lang-mns/blob/main/../src/fst/affixes/propernouns.lexc)</small># Verb inflection for Mansi

 Stems ending in C